 Guided by Estill’s goals and developed using the NRCS’ conservation planning process, the science-based Carbon Farm Plan incorporates data from USDA measurement tools like COMET-Planner and COMET-Farm.
 These whole farm and ranch tools serve as a greenhouse gas and carbon sequestration accounting system for the operation.

 The Bare Ranch Carbon Farm Plan prioritizes practices that sequester carbon, add perennial biomass, and grow healthy forage.
 It assesses the ranch’s ecology and soils, and then recommends management practices to improve soil health and sequester more carbon in the soil and perennial biomass.
-While conservation practices that build the land’s carbon reserves can help mitigate climate change, they also increase resilience to changing climate conditions, enhance overall productivity, and improve the water-holding capacity of the ranch’s soil.
+Conservation practices that build the land’s carbon reserves can increase resilience to changing conditions, enhance overall productivity, and improve the water-holding capacity of the ranch’s soil.

 Meeting Market Demand